vlait/211bsd-tc11/README.md

 # 211bsd-tc11
 tc11 (tu56 dectape) driver for 211bsd

+DEc4/2024
+-updated disk image to 2.11BSDpl482
+-updated patch tbd (install files in the disk image in /home/tu56 though)

 Jan3/2020
 -updated the driver to use disklabel and autoconfig, device numbering changed so you *must* recreate the /dev/entries